muritane/coordination-architecture/load-bearing_theory_stack.md

 Closure is:

-- domain-specific,
+* domain-specific,
-- role-specific,
+* role-specific,
-- horizon-specific,
+* horizon-specific,
-- margin-dependent.
+* margin-dependent.

 Closure is not optional.
-It is the cost of acting repeatedly without collapse.
+It is the structural cost of acting repeatedly without collapse.

+Closure eliminates distinctions not because they are false, but because they are no longer executable under constraint.

 ---

-## Transition: Closure Stabilization (Settled Closure)
+## Transition: Closure Stabilization

+### (Settled Closure)

 When execution closure:

-- survives repeated execution,
+* survives repeated execution,
-- remains sufficient across relevant horizons,
+* remains sufficient across relevant horizons,
-- persists under energy depletion and partial attention,
+* persists under energy depletion and partial attention,
-- eliminates alternatives through failure rather than choice,
+* eliminates alternatives through failure rather than choice,

 it becomes **settled**.

 At settled closure:

-- distinctions cease to appear as choices,
+* distinctions cease to appear as choices,
-- constraints feel descriptive rather than imposed,
+* constraints feel descriptive rather than imposed,
-- disagreement occurs within the representation, not about it.
+* disagreement occurs within the representation, not about it.

 Apparent settlement sustained primarily by buffering, displacement, external subsidy, or energy injection does **not** constitute genuine local sufficiency.